sathley/Data-Visualization/Assignment 04/src/README.md

 # Tasks Description

 Two primary tasks are evident.

 Firstly, how have the diseases progressed over time for the patients.
 Have they been cured of certain symptoms while other symptoms have surfaced and stayed for prolonged periods.
 We would like to compare and contrast this information for all patients.

 Secondly, the frequency of encounters themselves.
-Have the patients been more frequent with doctors visits.
+Have the patients been more frequent with doctors' visits.
 How has this frequency progressed over time.

 # Mapping Tasks and data needs in encoding process